QAFerenc/BankGUITest_JavaScript-Cypress-Cucumber/README.md

 1. Manual Tests :

+    Smoke test : do not go into details, Automated Test will do it

     1.1   Check that one transaction entry appears correctly on the screen, and texts and values for "Card number", "Original amount",..."Booking             reference" are displayed.

     Test Steps :